Short Bio

 Julie McDonald (b.
 1960, Newcastle, NSW, Australia) is visual artist based in Tasmania, Australia.
-Working across painting, sculpture, and drawing, she uses a diverse range of materials including inks, acrylics, charcoal, and oil sticks on paper and canvas, alongside sculptural forms created with ready-made objects, wood, and found materials.
+Working across painting, assemblage, and drawing, she uses a diverse range of materials including inks, gouache, acrylics, charcoal, fabrics, enamel on paper and canvas, alongside sculptural forms created with ready-made objects, wire, and found materials.
 McDonald is best known for a distinctive visual language that conveys female stories through symbolic and metaphorical representation.

-Her practice explores the Inner Female Space, informed by lived experience and contemporary expression.
+Her practice explores Womanhood, informed by lived experience and contemporary expression.
 The work is shaped by material sensitivity and the deliberate use of layered symbolism, engaging with themes of cultural identity, resilience, and reinvention.
-Key projects have emerged from her artist residency at Quamby Estate, Tasmania, Australia—including The Uterus Collection, now complete, and Unfolding Women, an ongoing body of work.
-Both are grounded in personal and collective narratives.
+Key projects have emerged from her artist residency at Quamby Estate, Tasmania, Australia—including The Uterus Collection and BE-ing, now complete, and Red Thread,, an ongoing body of work.
+All are grounded in personal and collective narratives.

 CV